MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/environment-variables-faq.md

 This article answers frequently asked questions about working with environment variables and the Azure Developer CLI (`azd`).

-### What is the difference between an `azd` environment variable and system environment variables?
+### What are the differences between `azd` environment variables and system environment variables?

-`azd` environment variables are stored in the `.env` file in the `.azure/<environment name>` directory of your project and are separate from your system/os environment variables. `azd` environment variables configure template provisioning and deployment tasks and can be accessed using commands such as [`azd env`](/azure/developer/azure-developer-cli/reference#azd-env) or [`azd env get-values`](/azure/developer/azure-developer-cli/reference#azd-env-get-values).
+`azd` environment variables are stored in the `.env` file in the `.azure/<environment name>` directory of your project and are separate from your system/os environment variables. `azd` environment variables configure template provisioning and deployment tasks and are accessible using commands such as [`azd env`](/azure/developer/azure-developer-cli/reference#azd-env) or [`azd env get-values`](/azure/developer/azure-developer-cli/reference#azd-env-get-values).

 :::image type="content" source="media/faq/environment-folders.png" alt-text="A screenshot of the environment folder structure.":::